agrim123/algo-ds/Data Structures/Tree Based/Readme.md

 `D → E → B → F → G → C → A`

-## Reasons fot using trees
+## Reasons for using trees

 1. We want to store information that naturally forms a hierarchy.
 Example file system on computer.
 2. Trees (with some ordering e.g., BST) provide moderate access/search (quicker than Linked List and slower than arrays).
 3. Trees provide moderate insertion/deletion (quicker than Arrays and slower than Unordered Linked Lists).
 4. Like Linked Lists and unlike Arrays, Trees don’t have an upper limit on number of nodes as nodes are linked using pointers.